How to reconcile your bank account

 Once a bank account statement is imported in Payment Management, Statement Intelligence will try to find the corresponding bank entries in Dynamics NAV or Business Central on-premises.
 If the bank entry is posted, it is reconciled automatically.
-If the bank entry is not posted, a proposal for posting the bank entry is automatically created, for example payments, interest, fees and more.
+If the bank entry is not posted, a proposal for posting the bank entry is automatically created, for example, payments, interest, fees, and more.
 If there are several reconciliation options, proposals for reconciliation are created, which must be approved by you.

-To read more about the functionality of Statement Intelligence module, see the section The Statement Intelligence module.
+To read more about the functionality of the Statement Intelligence module, see the section The Statement Intelligence module.

 - Select the icon or press Ctrl-F3, enter Bank Accounts, and select the related link.